franciskershaw/festiviews/testing.md

 4. Add a few reviews to different festival hubs, edit one of them, and delete one.
 5. Provide me with general feedback and let me know what device and browser was being used.

-This very defined structure for user testing helped me focus my testers to test the integral parts of the site and answer the following questions:
+This defined structure for user testing helped me focus my testers to test the integral parts of the site and answer the following questions:

 1. Is my site intuitive enough to use very quickly?
 2. Do all of my backend functions work outside of my own development environment and tools?